Sara Douga: Early life

-She began her career at a young age, writing her first song at age 8, playing local casinos at 15, and recording for the first time at 16.
+She began her career at a young age, writing her first song at age eight, playing local casinos at 15, and recording for the first time at 16.
 Douga was approached to go on the road at the end of her high school career, but she declined and instead accepted a full ride to attend college at McNeese State University where she obtained a B.S. in Natural Resource Conservation Management with a focus on Wildlife Management.
-During her college years, Douga interned for The United States Fish and Wildlife Service, Texas Parks and Wildlife Department of Coastal Fisheries, and a privately-owned hunting club called The Marsh Club.
-Douga was published as an undergrad in the Texas Journal of Science, writing the first noted case of malocclusion in the grey squirrel.
+During her college years, Douga interned for The United States Fish and Wildlife Service, Texas Parks and Wildlife Department of Coastal Fisheries, and a privately owned hunting club called The Marsh Club.
+Douga was published as an undergrad in the Texas Journal of Science, writing the first noted case of malocclusion in the gray squirrel.
 She was also published commercially in the Texas Salt Water Fishing Magazine.
 Photos of Douga fishing offshore are still often used in The Houston Chronicle.